Covering of spheres by spherical caps and worst-case error for equal weight cubature in Sobolev spaces: Introduction

 \begin{theorem} Let $d \geq 1$, $1\leq p, q \leq\infty$ satisfying $1/p + 1/q = 1$ and $s > s^\prime > d/p$.
 Then there exists a constant $c>0$, depending on $p, s^\prime, s$, and $d$ but independent of $N$, such that for every $N$-point node set $X_N \subset \sph{d}$,

-Consequently, a quasi-uniform QMC design sequence~$(X_N)$ for $\sob{p}{s}{d}$ is also a QMC design sequence for $\sob{p}{s^\prime}{d}$ for all $s^\prime$ satisfying $s > s^\prime > d/p$. \end{theorem} A substantial part of the paper is devoted to establishing the estimate (\ref{newthmquasi}).
+Consequently, a quasi-uniform QMC-design sequence~$(X_N)$ for $\sob{p}{s}{d}$ is also a QMC-design sequence for $\sob{p}{s^\prime}{d}$ for all $s^\prime$ satisfying $s > s^\prime > d/p$. \end{theorem} A substantial part of the paper is devoted to establishing the estimate (\ref{newthmquasi}).
 (Although needed for our argument, it is plausible that the quasi-uniformity assumption in the second assertion of Theorem \ref{thm:QMC.desing.property.B} can be removed.)

 The structure of the paper is as follows.
-In the next section we prove Theorems \ref{thm:Covering.bounded.by.Wp} and~\ref{thm:Covering.lower.bound}.
+In the next section we prove Theorems \ref{thm:Covering.bounded.by.Wp} and~\ref{thm:Covering.lower.bound} and we extend Theorem~\ref{thm:Covering.bounded.by.Wp} to take into account the radii of several caps excluding points of~$X_N$.
 In Section~\ref{sec:function.space.setting}, we discuss the function space setting and introduce the Bessel kernel for $\sob{p}{s}{d}$.
-In Section~\ref{sec:wce}, we present a worst-case error formula in terms of a Bessel kernel, which is used to prove embedding type results for QMC design sequences for $\sob{p}{s}{d}$ when $p$ and $s$ vary.
+In Section~\ref{sec:wce}, we present a worst-case error formula in terms of a Bessel kernel, which is used to prove embedding type results for QMC-design sequences for $\sob{p}{s}{d}$ when $p$ and $s$ vary.
 In Section~\ref{sec:auxiliary.results}, we introduce a special filtered kernel that enables us to prove a boundedness result for the Bessel kernel.
 In Section~\ref{sec:Bernstein.inequality}, such filtered kernels are further used to prove a Bernstein type inequality for the Bessel kernel which is needed for the proof of the inequality~\eqref{newthmquasi}.
 Section~\ref{sec:unit.circle} considers the special case of the unit circle (i.e., the sphere $\sph{1}$).
-In the Appendix, we extend Theorem~\ref{thm:Covering.bounded.by.Wp} to take into account the radii of several caps excluding points of~$X_N$.